-Excluded Services & Other Covered Service ces: Services Your Plan Generally Does NOT C over (Check your policy or plan document for more information and a list of any other excluded services .)
-Cosmetic surgery Infertility treatment Weight loss programs Dental care (Adult) Long-term care Other Covered Services (Limitations may apply to these services.
+All copayment and coinsurance costs shown in this chart are after your deductible has been met, if a deductible applies.
+Common Network Provider Non-Network Provider Limitations & Exceptions & Other Important Services You May Need Medical Event (You will pay the least) (You will pay the most) Information Not covered Not covered None Children's glasses Children's dental check-up Not covered Not covered None Excluded Services & Other Covered Services: Services Your Plan Generally Does NOT Cover (Check your policy or plan document for more information and a list of any other excluded services.) ٠ Acupuncture Infertility treatment Cosmetic surgery Weight loss programs ٠ Long-term care Dental care (Adult) Other Covered Services (Limitations may apply to these services.
 This isn't a complete list.
-Please see your p an document.)
-AcupunctureBariatric surgeryChiropractic care Hearing aids Non-emergency care when traveling outside of the U.S. Private-duty nursing Routine eye care (Adult) (1 exam per benefit period.
-Does not include refraction or eyewear.)
-Routine foot care (for metabolic or peripheral-vascular disease)
+Please see your plan document.)
+Private-duty nursing Routine eve care (Adult) (1 eve exam per benefit period. • ٠ Bariatric surgery Hearing aids Exam does not include refraction or evewear.)